sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* **Note:** These API changes affect only this plugin version.
 			/ TODO
 		* **Note:** These API changes affect all plugin versions.
+			* **Added:**
+				/
+				* May 7th, 2017: Only the root file is now checked, rather than subdirectories.
+				* TODO May ??, 2017: The sitemap through queries can now be detected.
+				* TODO May ??, 2017: It now confirms if your website is accessible on HTTPS.
+				* TODO May ??, 2017: It now checks canonical URLs.
 			* **Fixed:**
 				* March 18th, 2017: When your site embeds external services like YouTube, the crawler no longer crashes.
 				* April 1st, 2017: When your metadata favicon isn't output by WordPress, it can now also be detected.